Smart Game Format ( SGF )

 was allowed in earlier versions of SGF but is not permitted in

 markup properties are supported: TR, CR, SQ, MA, LB, TB, TW.
-GoRilla will convert
+GoRilla

 the old SGF properties